 I absolutely love escarole soup.
-My Italian grandmother made it for me all the time as a child and it’s a real comfort food.
+My Italian grandmother made it for me all the time as a child and it’s real comfort food.
 When I moved to England, I was devastated to find out that you can’t buy it in supermarkets.
-I tried many different kind of greens to take it’s place, but never found anything similar.
+I tried many different kinds of greens to take its place, but never found anything similar.
 On trips home, I would go to the grocery store, buy a bunch of escarole and eat it throughout my visit.
-This year, all of that changed when we moved into a new house and I met my next door neighbor.
+This year, all of that changed when we moved into a new house and I met my next-door neighbor.

 When I got there I was shocked to see he had planted more escarole than a girl could eat!
 There must have been 30 heads of it!
 I couldn’t fit them all in one frame as I started snapping pictures!
 Not only that but he surprised me with a second batch he planted so I’d have more once I ran out.
 What a wonderful neighbor!

 He asked my son if he wanted to try pulling some from the ground and he jumped at the chance!

 Once we got home, I couldn’t wait to get cooking.
 Washing it straight out of the ground was a bit of work, but I thought it would be well worth the effort.
 I cooked a huge batch of soup and much to my surprise, it was so bitter, it was hardly edible!
 Now, it had been 3 years since I’ve had escarole so I thought maybe I never realized it’s bitterness before.
 I mean I grew up on the stuff, but after some research, it turns out that the out leaves are very bitter and I guess when you but it at the grocery store they are already removed.
 The second batch of soup was better, but still a bit bitter.
 After a little more research, I found that lemon juice cuts the bitterness.
 It did and I finally mastered cooking escarole straight from the ground.

 I’ve included the lemon juice in the recipe for anyone that finds escarole too bitter, but it can also be omitted.